 experiences.
 They also hold multiple career fairs, coordinates internships, provides

 career counseling and more.

-members who can help them.
+with university members who can help them.

 Engaged learning is the integration of purposeful academic and co-curricular activities

 which equip students with the intellectual and experiential skills necessary for success